Skip to Main Content

 • Paste a paragraph from your draft and try different rewriting styles to improve clarity or tone

-summarises academic papers and highlight key details like findings, methods, and limitations.
-They’re designed to make long or complex texts easier to scan and understand.
+Scholarcy summarises academic papers and highlights key details like findings, methods, and limitations.
+It can help to make long or complex texts easier to scan and understand.

 Strengths